-where $REERV{it}$ is the REER volatility for country i in year t, $RC{it}$ denotes the rolling correlation of gross capital inflows and outflows for country i in year t, $f_t$ and $f_i$ are time and country fixed effects, and $u{it}$ is a residual with the usual properties.
+where $REERV{it}$ is the REER volatility for country i in year t, 9 RC{it} denotes the rolling IO correlation coefficient for country i in year t, and f_t and f_i are time and country fixed effects.
 Importantly, the inclusion of time and country fixed effects in specification (1) has the advantage of accounting for omitted variables that are time- and country-invariant.